Introduction

 • SQLite packages the entire database into a single file.

-• SQLite is an offline database that is locally stored in the user’s device and we do not have to create any connection to connect to this database
+• SQLite is an offline database that is locally stored in the user’s device, and we do not have to create a connection to connect to this database

 Advantages